SDP Processing Controller

 2. The PC carries on monitoring the PB deployment and if that fails, updates the PB state with the error message and sets its status to FAILED

-3. If a PB’s dependencies are all FINISHED, the PC sets resources_available to true to allow it to start executing.
-Real-time PBs do not have dependencies, so they start executing immediately.
+3. If a PB’s flow dependencies are all COMPLETED or INCOMPLETE, and any deprecated PB dependencies are FINISHED, the PC sets resources_available to true to allow it to start executing.
+Additionally, when resource management is enabled, the PC will only create resource allocations for processing blocks whose dependencies have been satisfied.

 • The PC deletes PBs that are FINISHED and do not have any associated execution blocks.
 If there is an associated EB, it will check if that exists, and if it doesn’t, it deletes the PB.

-• The PC deletes EBs without any associated PBs.
+• The PC deletes EBs without any associated PBs that are not still assigned to a subarray.
 If there are associated PBs, it checks if they exist, and if they don’t, it deletes the EB.

-• The PC will delete processing deployments (scripts and execution engines) not associated with any existing PB.
+• The PC deletes processing deployments (scripts and execution engines) not associated with any existing PB.

 • The PC deletes data flow entries not associated with any existing PB.